mjvallone/mjvallone/README.md

 ### Hi there 👋
+I'm a software engineer & partner at [Fiqus](http://fiqus.coop/)

-- 🌱 I’m currently learning DSE & ML
+🌱 Currently learning DSE & ML

 <!--
 **mjvallone/mjvallone** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.